 Health insurance can be a confusing jumble of terms and jargon, and "deductible" is one of those puzzling words.
 But don't worry, we're here to explain it in everyday language.
 Let’s start by clarifying some key terms related to deductibles and health insurance.

-• Deductible: The amount you need to pay before your health insurance starts covering your medical services.
+- Deductible: The amount you need to pay before your health insurance starts covering your medical services.

-• Coinsurance: Your share of the covered health care expenses, especially after you've met your deductible.
+- Coinsurance: Your share of the covered health care expenses, especially after you've met your deductible.

 Why do deductibles matter?

 Deductibles are like a checkpoint in your health care journey.
 Once you cross that threshold and meet your deductible, your insurance steps in to cover a larger portion of your medical costs.
 Deductibles are your insurance policy's way of sharing the responsibility with you for your health care expenses.
+Higher deductibles may come with lower premiums and vice versa.

-Let's take auto insurance for example.
+Let's take auto insurance, for example.
 If you’re in a car crash and file an auto insurance claim, you usually need to meet your deductible before your insurance will pay for repair costs.
 Health insurance deductibles aren’t much different.

 How are deductibles different from other health insurance costs?

 Deductibles are unique because they represent your initial responsibility for care beyond the monthly premium.
 With a deductible, you pay 100 percent of the eligible health care expenses until the deductible is met.
+There can be exceptions for certain expenses.
+For example, annual wellness exams may be covered entirely without needing to meet the deductible.

 If your plan has coinsurance, those costs usually come into play once you’ve met your deductible.
 Coinsurance is the percentage of the costs for a health care service that you’re responsible for after you’ve met your deductible.